soborg/travToAnki/README.md

 ## Work Flow (automation)

 * open a level.
+* click a card (this will be first card to be added)
 * click the T2A menu, click Automagic.
 * It will create all the cards for that level, beginning with the card you have open.